In this blog you’ll get:

 Automatic distillers are self-contained, floor-mounted units that connect to your home water supply.
 They fill themselves with tap water whenever necessary, they commence boiling on their own, then they gather the steam and condense it into distilled water before accumulating this purified water into an internal stainless-steel reservoir.
 Automatic distillation units like this keep on filling and boiling by themselves until the reservoir is full.
 After that they shut OFF until you draw more water.

 Besides being interesting, I love our distiller because it gives my family and I better health and more energy that we can feel.
 The fact that the inside of our kettle always looks brand new and scale-free is an added bonus.
 Of all the water distillers out there I prefer the Aquanui line.
+That’s what we use at our place.
 I’ve negotiated a 5% discount with Aquanui as a favour for all my subscribers.
 Click here and use the code stevemaxwell at checkout to claim the discount.